Ammar0ah/Automata/README.md

 # Automata DFA ReactJS Project
-we made this project to represent DFA Automata in ReactJS code with smooth Graph which represents the corresponding automata
+we made this project to represent DFA Automata in ReactJS code with smooth, Real-time loading Graph which represents the corresponding automata
 ## Screenshots:
 Loading Automata from State ,test it and loading the corresponding graph example: